Anthony Terlato: Early life and education

 Terlato's career in wine began in 1955 on Chicago's North Side at his father’s wine and spirits store, Leading Liquor Marts.
 While there, he saw an emerging market for fine wines in the United States.

 Career

 In 1956, Terlato joined his father-in-law’s wine-bottling firm, Pacific Wine Company.
 He soon established relationships with Alexis Lichine and Frank Schoonmaker – two pioneer importers.
 At age 29, Terlato was named president of Pacific Wine Company.

 In the late 1960s, Terlato expanded Paterno Imports, which imported olive oil, to import fine wines.
 In 1979, he introduced Santa Margherita Pinot Grigio to the United States and over the next 25 years turned it into one of the most successful wine imports in American history – it was the most popular imported wine in Wine & Spirits magazine's annual restaurant poll from 1995 to 2008.
+The popularization of this Pinot Grigio helped to make pinot grigio a synonym for a glass of white at innumerable bars and restaurants.